hed-standard/hed-specification/hedspec/HEDspecification.md

 2. Any schema attribute, unit class, unit modifier, value class, or property used in the library schema must be specified in the appropriate section of the library schema regardless of whether these appear in base schema.
 Validators check the library schema strictly on the basis of its own specification without reference to another schema.
 3. HED only supports the schema properties listed in Table B.2: _boolProperty_, _unitClassProperty_, _unitModifierProperty_, _unitProperty_, and _valueClassProperty_.
 If the library schema uses one of these in the library schema specification, then its specification must appear in the _property-specification_ section of the library schema.
 4. The library schema may define unit classes and units as desired or include unit classes or units from the base schema.
 Similarly, library schema may define unit modifiers or reuse unit modifiers from the base schema.
 HED validation and basic analysis tools validate these based strictly on the schema specification and do not use any outside information for these.
-5. The standard value classes (_dateTimeClass_*, _nameClass_, _numericClass*</em>, _posixPath_*, _textClass_) if used, should have the same meaning as in the base schema.
+5. The standard value classes (_dateTimeClass*_, _nameClass_, _numericClass*_, _posixPath*_, _textClass_) if used, should have the same meaning as in the base schema.
 The hard-coded behavior associated with the starred (*) value classes will be the same.
 Library schema may define additional value classes and specify their allowed characters, but no additional hard-coded behavior will be available in the standard toolset.
 This does not preclude special-purpose tools from incorporating their own behavior.
 6. The standard schema attributes (_allowedCharacter_, _defaultUnits_, _extensionAllowed_, _recommended_, _relatedTag_, <em>requireChild</em>, _required_, _SIUnit_, _SIUnitModifier_, _SIUnitSymbolModifier_, _suggestedTag_, _tagGroup_, _takesValue_, _topLevelTagGroup_, _unique_, _unitClass_, _unitPrefix_, _unitSymbol_, _valueClass_) should have the same meaning as in the base schema.
 The hard-coded behavior associated with the schema attributes will be the same.
 Library schema may define additional schema attributes.
 They will be checked for syntax, but no additional hard-coded behavior will be available in the standard toolset.
 This does not preclude special-purpose tools from incorporating their own behavior.
 7. Regardless of whether a specification is in the base-schema or not, HED tools can perform basic syntax checking:
     1. All attributes used in the schema proper must be defined in the schema attribute section of the schema.
 Undefined attributes cause an error in schema validation.